raspberrypilearning/physical-computing-guide/pull_up_down.md

 # Pull Up & Pull Down Resistors

-When a GPIO pin is in input mode the pin is said to be *floating*, meaning that it has no fixed voltage level.
-That's no good for what we want, as the pin will randomly float between HIGH and LOW.
+When a GPIO pin is in input mode and not connected to 3v3 or ground, the pin is said to be **floating**, meaning that it has no fixed voltage level.
+That's no good for what we want, as the pin will randomly float between `HIGH` and `LOW`.
 We need to categorically know that the wires have touched.
-So we need to fix the voltage level to HIGH or LOW, and then make it change *only* when the we touch the wires together.
+So we need to fix the voltage level to `HIGH` or `LOW`, and then make it change *only* when the we touch the wires together.

 We can do this in two ways:

 - A pull up circuit

-  Wire the GPIO pin to 3.3 volts through a large 10kΩ resistor so that it always reads HIGH.
-Then we can short the pin to ground by touching the wires together so that the pin will go LOW.
+  Wire the GPIO pin to 3.3 volts through a large 10kΩ resistor so that it always reads `HIGH`.
+Then we can short the pin to ground by touching the wires together so that the pin will go `LOW`.

   ![](images/pull_up.png)

 - A pull down circuit

-  Wire the GPIO pin to ground through a large 10kΩ resistor so that it always reads LOW.
-Then we can short the pin to 3.3 volts by touching the wires together so that it goes HIGH.
-When the wires touch there is a lower resistance path to 3.3 volts, and therefore the pin will read HIGH.
+  Wire the GPIO pin to ground through a large 10kΩ resistor so that it always reads `LOW`.
+Then we can short the pin to 3.3 volts by touching the wires together so that it goes `HIGH`.
+When the wires touch there is a lower resistance path to 3.3 volts, and therefore the pin will read `HIGH`.

   ![](images/pull_down.png)

   *Note: The 1kΩ R2 resistor is there in both circuits to give the GPIO pin a fail-safe protection, in case we mistakenly set the pin to be in OUTPUT mode.*

 ### An Analogy
-> Image a gate to a field which has the smoothest hinges ever, the slightest knock, gently breeze or landing of an insect could move it.
+> Imagine a gate to a field which has the smoothest hinges ever, the slightest knock, gentle breeze or landing of an insect could move it.
-> We'd never know whether the gate was being opened or closed as it could constantly swing gently between these two posistions.
+> We'd never know whether the gate was being opened or closed as it could constantly swing gently between these two positions.
 > If we were to add a spring to the gate to pull it closed, the gate would be held in place, except for a deliberate push which could open it.
 >
-> In this situation the Gate's position represents the Voltage which can fluctuate, the spring represents the resistor which fixes the voltage either **high** or **low**.
+> In this situation the gate's position represents the voltage which can fluctuate, the spring represents the resistor which fixes the voltage either `HIGH` or `LOW`.

 Fortunately, the Raspberry Pi has all the above circuitry built in.
 It can be helpful to imagine that the two resistors `R1` and `R2` from the diagrams above are *inside* the circuitry of the Raspberry Pi and they can be enabled or disabled as we desire.
 We can select either a pull up or a pull down *in our code* for each GPIO pin.

 ### Pull up circuit

-Here we are going to use the internal pull up resistor to make GPIO 4 always read HIGH, then we will short it to ground through the wires so that it will read LOW when we touch the wires together.
+Here we are going to use the internal pull up resistor to make GPIO 4 always read `HIGH`, then we will short it to ground through the wires so that it will read `LOW` when we touch the wires together.

 *Note: The first 26 pins on a B+ are the same as those on a model A or B.*

-1. Attach the female ends of the jumper wires to the Raspberry Pi GPIO pins as shown below.
-Take care to select the correct pins.
+1. Using jumper wires, connect a push button to the Raspberry Pi GPIO pins as shown below.
+Take care to use the correct pins.
+If you don't have a push button, you can use two female-to-male jumper wires in order to manually make contact between ground and the input pin.

   ![](images/pull_up_wire.png)

-1. Go to the Linux command prompt, either Exit the desktop or open LX Terminal.
+1. Go to the Linux command prompt, by either exiting the desktop environment or opening LXTerminal.
 1. Enter the command `nano pullup.py` and press Enter (nano is a text editor program).
 1. Enter the code below.
   ```python